top of page

 Land Titles

-With the emergence of investments and business activities in Indonesia, many investors need buildings or land for their businesses.
-Therefore, investors should become familiar with various types of land rights that are recognized and acquired in Indonesia.
+With the emergence of investments and business activities in Indonesia, many investors require buildings or land for their businesses.
+Consequently, investors should acquaint themselves with various types of land rights that are acknowledged and attainable in Indonesia.

 Freehold Title

-Freehold title is the right to use the land for any interest with an indefinite time of validity.
-Only Indonesian citizens and certain Indonesian legal entities, whose requirements are determined by the Indonesian government, are granted the freehold title.
+The freehold title is the right to use the land for any purpose with an indefinite duration of validity.
+Only Indonesian citizens and certain Indonesian legal entities, whose requirements are determined by the Indonesian government, are eligible to be granted a freehold title.

-Freehold title can be transferred to other parties.
-Freehold title is the most extensive type of land rights in Indonesia that can be owned.
-Therefore, the highest land rights available in Indonesia is freehold title.
+The freehold title can be transferred to other parties.
+It is the most extensive type of land rights in Indonesia that can be owned.
+Therefore, the highest form of land rights available in Indonesia is the freehold title.

 Right to Build

-HGB is the right to build and own buildings on land that is not one’s property for a maximum of 30 (thirty) years and can be extended for another 20 (twenty) years.
+HGB is the right to construct and own buildings on land that is not one’s own property for a maximum period of 30 (thirty) years, with the possibility of extension for an additional 20 (twenty) years.
 Those who may possess HGB are Indonesian citizens and legal entities incorporated under Indonesian law and domiciled in Indonesia, including PT PMA.

-HGB can be granted over (i) the state’s lands; (ii) lands with HPL; and (iii) lands with freehold title.
+HGB can be granted in regards to (i) the state’s lands; (ii) lands with HPL; and (iii) lands with freehold title.
 For HGB over the state’s lands and lands with HPL, it can be renewed for a maximum of 30 (thirty) years.
-While HGB over lands with freehold title can be continued indefinitely with a deed of granting HGB on freehold title.
+However, it is important to note that a HGB over lands with freehold title can be continued indefinitely with a deed of granting HGB on freehold title.

 HGB over the state’s lands and the lands with HPL shall be granted with the issuance of a grant of rights decree by the MoASP.
-For HGB over the lands with HPL, the MoASP decree is issued with the approval from HPL holders.
-HGB over the lands with freehold title occurs through the holder granting the rights with a deed made by PPAT.
+In the case of HGB over the lands with HPL, the MoASP decree is issued with the approval from HPL holders.
+HGB over the lands with freehold title occurs through the holder granting the rights, accompanied by a deed made by PPAT.

 Right to Cultivate

-HGU is the right to cultivate lands directly controlled by the state, including farming, fishing, or livestock.
-The period of HGU applies for 25 (twenty-five) years for individuals and 35 (thirty-five) years for legal entities.
+Hak Guna Usaha (HGU) is the right to cultivate lands directly controlled by the state, including farming, fishing, or livestock.
+The period of a HGU applies for 25 (twenty-five) years for individuals and 35 (thirty-five) years for legal entities.
 However, HGU may be extended for another 25 (twenty-five) years and renewed for a maximum of 35 (thirty-five) years.
-HGU can be obtained by Indonesian citizens and legal entities incorporated under Indonesian law and domiciled in Indonesia, including PT PMA.
+HGU can be obtained by Indonesian citizens and legal entities incorporated under the Indonesian law and domiciled in Indonesia, including PT PMA.

 HGU can be granted over: (i) the state’s lands; and (ii) lands with HPL.
 HGU over the state’s lands and the lands with HPL shall be granted with the issuance of a grant of rights decree by the MoASP.
 For HGU over the lands with HPL, the MoASP regulation shall be provided with approval from the HPL holders.